-Deborah and I are sitting here blurry eyed and exhausted, but we couldn’t feel more excited and invigorated.
-We just got back from a recent photo shoot with Lesley Bohm Photography where we spent 4 hours getting prepped and shooting just to get a few new photos for our website.
-We are tired because we worked so hard to make sure our outfits looked good before the shoot and now we’re elated because we love how our photos turned out!
+I am sitting here blurry eyed and exhausted but couldn’t feel more excited and invigorated.
+I just got back from a recent photo shoot with Lesley Bohm Photography where I spent 4 hours getting prepped and shooting just to get a few new photos for this website.
+I’m tired because I worked so hard to make sure my outfit looked good before the shoot and now I’m elated because I love how my photos turned out!

 If you are going to get a new headshot done for business, or for a special event, like a wedding or family reunion, you will want to do a little preparation for it.

-Deborah and I spent most of the day before the shoot strategically planning the 3 outfits that we wanted photographed.
+I spent most of the day before the shoot strategically planning the 3 outfits that I wanted photographed.

-Here are 10 tips we want to share with you:
+Here are 10 tips I want to share with you:

 - Pick the best photographer you can afford.
 Do your homework and find a photographer who has a reputable business so you can view their work.
 Better to go with a pro than a friend who does it for a hobby.

 - Get your make-up and hair professionally done.
-Tamara Gold made us look Glam.
+Tamara Gold made me look Glam.
 She is incredibly talented!

 - Have an idea of what colors look best on you.
 This is really the first place to start.
 If you know what colors make you look your best then stick with those.

 - Know what level of formality you want to project.
 Depending on the event you will want to dress appropriately.
-The fabrics and styles you choose will effect how people perceive you.
+The fabrics and styles you choose will affect how people perceive you.

 - Pick fabrics that fit your personality.
 Solids are best, but patterns can work for full body shots.
 Know that bold patterns signal creativity.
 If you are in a serious business, you will want to stay away from large prints.
 However, if you do have a creative personality you can express yourself with color and pattern.

 - Once you have an idea of what you want to wear pick out at least 3-4 outfits and take a photo of yourself in them.
-Deborah and I did this only to be surprised after we took a few snap shots to find out the outfit we thought was going to be just perfect did not look good at all!
-We ended up having to run out to the mall and buy a few new things.
+I did this only to be surprised after we took a few snap shots to find out the outfit I thought was going to be just perfect did not look good at all!
+I ended up having to run out to the mall and buy a few new things.

 - Pick your accessories with care.
 You will want your accessories to enhance not distract.
 Once again you will be able to tell in the test shoot if you have made the right choice.